gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * build scripts are more likely to be decoupled from the plugin types (e.g. it's easier for plugin author to refactor/change the type)
 * some build scripts are cleaner and more consistent because plugins are applied by 'id' and are also filtered by 'id'

-### Support for Ivy repositories with SFTP scheme
+### Support for Ivy and Maven repositories with SFTP scheme

-In addition to `file`, `http` and `https`, Ivy repositories now also support the `sftp` transport scheme.
+In addition to `file`, `http` and `https`, Ivy and Maven repositories now also support the `sftp` transport scheme.
 Currently, authentication with the SFTP server only works based on providing username and password credentials.

-Here is an example usage of resolving dependencies from a SFTP server:
+Here is an example usage of resolving dependencies from a SFTP server with Ivy:

     apply plugin: 'java'